alireza-tabatabaee/STM32-HAL-Nokia-5110-library/README.md

 # STM32 HAL Nokia 5110 library (SPI)

-This is a port of [Tilen Majerle's Nokia 3310/5110 LCD library](https://stm32f4-discovery.net/pcd8544-nokia-33105110-lcd-stm32f429-discovery-library/), which can be used with the STM32 HAL functions, and STM32CubeMX's auto-generated code.
+This is a port of [Tilen Majerle's Nokia 3310/5110 LCD library](https://stm32f4-discovery.net/pcd8544-nokia-33105110-lcd-stm32f429-discovery-library/), which can be used with the STM32 HAL functions and STM32CubeMX's auto-generated code.

-The biggest advantage of this SPI-based library compared to Adafruit's more common GPIO-based library, is the noticeably higher speed.
+The biggest advantage of this SPI-based library compared to Adafruit's more famous GPIO-based library is its noticeably higher speed.

 ## How to use